axch/adaptive-plot/README.md

 (plot f xlow xhigh)
 - Draw the function in a Scheme window.
 Return the plot object and set last-plot.

-TODO (gnuplot f xlow xhigh)
+(gnuplot f xlow xhigh)
 - Draw the function in a fresh gnuplot window.
-To flash a Scheme window or not?
-In any case the Scheme window should be closed before the gnuplot window appears.
 Set last-plot and return the plot object.
+- TODO option to show the plot in a Scheme window while it's being refined
+  - If so, the Scheme window should be closed before the gnuplot window appears
-- Should accept gnuplot control strings
+- TODO pick an interface for gnuplot control strings

 TODO control the resolution of the plot somewhere
 - fluids?